 Cool Air is the start of a multi volume series called "The H.P.
 Lovecraft Collection".
 This series will contain the best of the films submitted at the H.P.
 Lovecraft Film Festival, now entering it's twelve year.
 Bryan Moore has given this short tale a treatment that is heads above anything previously submitted.
 From choosing renown actor Jack Donner (Star Trek, Mission Impossible, Stigmata, and Exorcism) to play Dr. Muñoz, to his decision to shoot this on 16mm film, Moore has brought Lovecraft's story to life in a wonderful way!
 The other shorts included in the collection all reflect the period which they were written realistically thus creating a Lovecraft fan feast of material.

 I anxiously await the subsequent volumes and encourage hardcore Lovecraft fans and even novices to buy this collection.
 If you're not familiar with Lovecraft's works, visit arkhamhouse.com and buy the books.
 If you're just a fan of the Stuart Gordon treatments, enrich yourself further with this fine collection!
-You may be able to tell that the old "Danger Seeker" is a serious Lovecraft fan from this review.
+You may be able to tell that I'm a serious Lovecraft fan from this review.
 I first was introduced to Lovecraft in 1967 at the age of 13.
 Reading Lovecraft was the first time the written word had ever scared me.
 I invite you all to share the experience!

 Video and Audio: